Skin pack

-The skin-packed piece then may need to be cut into individual units.
+The skin-packed piece may then need to be cut into individual units.
 Cuts such as keyslots, round corners and internal die cuts may be added during the cutting process once the skin pack is secured tightly.

-Self-adhesive film with uncoated card is also sometimes used.
+Self-adhesive film with an uncoated card is also sometimes used.

-Skin packaging somewhat resembles a blister pack, with the major difference being that the plastic surrounding the product is formed over the product, instead of being pre-formed.
+Skin packaging somewhat resembles a blister pack, with the major difference being that the plastic surrounding the product is formed over the product instead of being pre-formed.